ggalloni/LiLit/README.md

 analysis.
 Also, in the subfolder "chains" I store the results, which can be analyzed with GetDist.

 Here I assume a fiducial cosmology according to Planck 2018, r001 = 0.02 and nt = 0.3.
 As for noise, in this case I assume only the lensing B-mode signal.
-On my PC, the run takes less than 1 minute to converge without parallelizing multiple chains.
+On my PC, the run takes a little more than 2 minute to converge without parallelizing multiple chains.
 In the "chains" folder there is a triangle plot showing the results of this test run.